 Vehicle Fines in UAE

-Reckless driving isn’t all about speeding and running red lights, though.
-Applying make-up while driving was categorized as dangerous driving behavior last year, carrying a fine more offensive than the dark bags under your eyes – 1000AED ($272) with the possibility of impoundment.
-But then again, you could always try to outrun the traffic police officer and settle for an 800AED fine.
+Reckless driving isn’t limited to speeding and running red lights.
+Even seemingly minor infractions, like applying makeup while driving, were categorized as dangerous driving behavior last year, carrying a fine as hefty as the bags under your eyes – 1,000 AED ($272) with the possibility of vehicle impoundment.
+However, if you’re feeling daring, you could try to evade a traffic police officer, potentially settling for an 800 AED fine.

 As expatriates frequently move in and out of the UAE, there’s a substantial turnover in the used car market, contributing to a $2.5 billion industry.
 With approximately 19 million registered vehicles in the country, UAE officials have expressed concerns about promoting public transportation options.

 To encourage the use of public transportation, the UAE introduced a tram system in 2014, accompanied by significant traffic fines to protect this multi-million-dollar transport system.
 While traffic violations might not be the first thing you associate with trams, the first four months of tram operation saw over 1,400 traffic violations involving trams.
 To deter these violations, the authorities introduced new fines, with running a red light now carrying a penalty ranging from 5,000 AED ($1,361) to 30,000 AED ($8,168), depending on the extent of damage and injuries.

 While running red lights, speeding, and reckless behavior on the road can lead to substantial fines, some infractions may seem merciless.
 For instance, getting fined 200 AED ($54) for running out of gas can be quite frustrating.
 Additionally, if your vehicle is deemed “noisy,” you may be subject to an extra 500 AED ($136) fine.